LazYavuz53/abalone-build/README.md

-## Layout of the SageMaker ModelBuild Project Template
+## Layout of the SageMaker ModelBuild - Sainsburys

 The template provides a starting point for bringing your SageMaker Pipeline development to production.